MarcRaeder/PoC-Next.js-Template/README.md

 This Repository should show that you can create a Next.js app with your own templates.

-the command for this is " npx create-next-app -example <Link to your Template>
+the command for this is " npx create-next-app -example LinkOfYourTemplate "

 # How to Test